 The chances of hackers gaining access to your backups is reduced to zero.

 In recent years, ransomware; a malicious program designed to lock down computers and take data hostage; has grown extremely popular with hackers because of the huge payouts.
-Ransomware attacks like Cryptolocker and WannaCry demand $300 to $600 to unlock each computer; which is a hefty price if your network has hundreds of PCs.
+Ransomware attacks like Cryptolocker and WannaCry demand $300 to $600 to unlock each computer.
+This is a hefty price if your network has hundreds of PCs.

 There’s also no guarantee that cybercriminals will keep their word and provide you with the decryption key.
-The best way to recover from these attacks without paying huge sums is a solid managed backup solution; that gives you the ability to simply wipe your infected computers and load up fresh copies of your files in just a few minutes.
+The best way to recover from these attacks without paying huge sums, is a solid managed backup solution.
+It should give you the ability to simply wipe your infected computers and load up fresh copies of your files in just a few minutes.

 Survive every disaster

 Ultimately, managed backups give you the confidence knowing that you can withstand any data-loss event.
 The best part is you barely have to touch anything.
 Everything from the implementation and employee training through to testing your backup and recovery plan is fully managed, so you’re free to focus on more pressing business issues.

 At Empower IT, we offer the best managed backup services in Australia.
 We’re partnered with industry-leading backup vendors like Microsoft, StorageCraft, and Veeam to provide you with cutting-edge tools that ensure data security and business continuity.
 For more information on our services, call us today.